Holo-Host/hc-multiplexer/README.md

    - holochain
    - lair
    - caddy
-2. put the app's `.happ` file and ui someplace on the system.
+2. put the app's `.happ` `.webhapp` and `ui/dist` someplace on the system.
-3. configure nignx with [this config file](Caddyfile) in `/etc/caddy` editing the domain name to match what you have set up.
+3. configure caddy with [this config file](Caddyfile) in `/etc/caddy` editing the domain name to match what you have set up.
-4. Create a `.env` file as above
+4. make sure `pem` files for your cert are in the right place as indicated by the caddy file.
-5. ensure that holochain's config accepts app port websocket requests that match your UI (3030 for emergence) and that the nginx reverse proxy support is proxying from that port.
+5. Create a `.env` file similar to above
 6. ensure that your server spins up the node server `npm run start`